Dion Lewis: 2010 season

 Heading into 2010, the Sporting News, in its 2010 College Football Yearbook, called Lewis "the game's most complete runner" and listed him as one of the five leading candidates for the Heisman Trophy.
 The Sporting News also listed Lewis as a first-team preseason All-American.
-Lewis failed to live up to these lofty expectations.
-After 75 yards in a disappointing loss to unranked Utah, he struggled with just 27 yards against FCS (formerly Division I-AA) New Hampshire while teammate Ray Graham had 115, suffered an upper-body injury after compiling 41 yards to Graham's 100 in a loss to Miami (FL), and sat on the bench while Graham compiled the second-most rushing yards in school history against FIU.
-Though he had more carries than Graham the rest of the season, the two split rushing duties and it was not until the team's seventh game he broke 100 yards rushing against Rutgers.
-By far his best game of the season was the regular season finale, where he had 42 carries for 261 yards and four touchdowns, including a 76-yard touchdown run early in the second quarter against Cincinnati.
-He also had 105 yards and a touchdown in Pitt's BBVA Compass Bowl victory over Kentucky.
+However, Lewis failed to live up to these lofty expectations.
+After 75 yards in a disappointing loss to unranked Utah, he struggled with just 27 yards against FCS (formerly Division I-AA) New Hampshire while teammate Ray Graham had 115.
+Lewis suffered an upper-body injury after compiling 41 yards to Graham's 100 in a loss to Miami (FL), and sat on the bench while Graham compiled the second-most rushing yards in school history against FIU.
+Though he had more carries than Graham the rest of the season, the two split rushing duties and it was not until the team's seventh game Lewis broke 100 yards rushing against Rutgers.
+Lewis' best game of the season was the regular season finale, where he had 42 carries for 261 yards and four touchdowns, including a 76-yard touchdown run early in the second quarter against Cincinnati.
+Lewis also had 105 yards and a touchdown in Pitt's BBVA Compass Bowl victory over Kentucky.

-In early January, Lewis declared that he would enter the 2011 NFL Draft and forgo his junior and senior seasons.
+In early January, Lewis declared that he would enter the 2011 NFL draft and forgo his junior and senior seasons.